datawire/ambassador-docs/docs/edge-stack/1.13/topics/using/dev-portal.md

 With the `Mapping`s below, the _Dev Portal_ would fetch OpenAPI documentation from `service-a:5000` at the path `/srv/openapi/` and from `httpbin` from an external URL. `service-b` would have no documentation.
-The httpbin service must respond in 4000 seconds or else the request will time out.

 ```yaml
 ---